graphcore-research/bess-kge/README.md

 </figure>
 </div>

-Additional variations of the distribution scheme are detailed in the [BESS-KGE user guide and API documentation](https://graphcore-research.github.io/bess-kge/API_ref/bess.html).
+Additional variations of the distribution scheme are detailed in the [BESS-KGE documentation](https://graphcore-research.github.io/bess-kge/bess.html).

 ### Modules